 - a note commitment tree (§ 3.7 'Note Commitment Trees' on p.
 17); - a nullifier set (§ 3.8 'Nullifier Sets' on p.
-17).
+18).

-Validation state associated with transparent transfers, such as the UTXO (Unspent Transaction Output) set, is not described in this document; it is used in essentially the same way as in Bitcoin.
+Validation state associated with transparent inputs and outputs, such as the UTXO (Unspent Transaction Output) set, is not described in this document; it is used in essentially the same way as in Bitcoin.